kfkchau/Legitimacy-Under-Acceleration/lkn - issue 5.md

-# THE CITY WE’RE ACTUALLY GOVERNING: Rules, Routes, and the Governance–Economic System
+# DRAFT - THE CITY WE’RE ACTUALLY GOVERNING: Rules, Routes, and the Governance–Economic System

 We talk about AI governance as if it’s mostly about **rules**:
 principles, risk categories, impact assessments, controls, audits.